john9francis/g4-nix/README.md

 # Running on your own machine
 1. [Download nix](https://nixos.org/download/)
 2. Open a terminal and run: `nix-build`
-3. Wait for Geant4 to install and enjoy
+3. Wait for Geant4 to install
+4. Run `nix-shell`
+5. Interact with the geant4 apps

 # Useful nix commands